 - Finance Data – an ERP that tracks your operating expenses such as accounting, procurement, project management, risk management, and compliance

 - HR Data – various software tools that track all your employees’ acquisition, churn rate, salaries, onboarding and governance, capital expenses, etc.

 To truly become data-driven, companies should ask themselves the following questions:

 1. Do you have a well-defined data strategy that is written down?

-A data strategy helps ensure your data is being managed properly so that it can be used for critical business decisions and other applications.
-Using data to best serve your business starts with asking questions that you want your data to answer (what product has the highest margin, what is our customer acquisition cost, who are my top performing sales people?).
+A data strategy helps ensure your data is appropriately managed for critical business decisions and other applications.
+Using data to serve your business best starts with asking questions you want your data to answer (what product has the highest margin, what is our customer acquisition cost, who are my top performing salespeople?).
 Then establishing processes, practices, and policies to manage, use, and share data across your organization and external partners.